YetAnotherNerd/whatlastgenre/README.md

 whatlastgenre can be used in other software via plugins.

-At the moment there is a plugin for beets.
+At the moment there is a [plugin for beets](plugin/beets).

-See README files in plugin folder for details.
+See README files in the [plugin](plugin) directory for details.

 ## Help / Debug

+#### Errors / Bugs / Crashes
+If you encounter any strange errors (especially after updating to a later version), please delete the cache file and try again with an empty cache before reporting it (do a backup first in case it doesn't solve the issue).

+#### Mediaplayers and file modification times
+Since file modification times are preserved, some players don't realize the changed genre metadata automatically and might require some manual steps.

+for example
+* mpd: needs rescan instead of normal update to get the mpd database updated.

+#### Debug tag handling / Improve tag results
-In order to debug tag handling to improve the whitelist, aliases and replaces, you can do the following:

-Do a debug dry run and save output to log:
+In order to debug tag handling to improve the whitelist and tagsfile, you can do a debug dry run and save the output to a logfile (adjust path):

-    whatlastgenre -nvv /media/music > /tmp/wlg.log 2>&1
+    whatlastgenre -nvv /media/music > /tmp/wlg.log

-Search the log for specific lines:
+Then search the logfile for specific lines:

-    grep ^Error /tmp/wlg.log | sort -u | less
     grep ^tag /tmp/wlg.log | sort | uniq -c | sort -r | less

 Use the results to add missing whitelist entries, aliases or replaces.
-Share your improvements to the data/*.txt files if you like.

-Feel free to send me your log file so i can use it for debugging myself.
+Feel free to share your improvements to the [data/*.txt](wlg/data) files or send me your logfile so i can use it for debugging myself.

+Another way to find possbile aliases is using the difflib `-d` argument.

-Please report any bugs and errors you encounter, i would like to fix them :)
+Please report any bugs and errors, i would like to fix them :)